SenthilkumarChinnappa/weblogic/webcenter-content/wcc-integration/05-opa-integration/05-opa-integration.md

 * Access to WCC
 * Access to OPA.

-## Task 1: Create OPA application
+## Task 1: Create a Process Application

-1. Create a Process Application in Designer
+1. On the Designer home page (All Applications), click the Create button on top right of the page.
   ![Create New App](images/05-opa-integration-task1-step1.jpg "Create New App")

-2. Click Create.
-The Create Application side pane opens.
+2. The Create Application side pane opens.

    In the **Title** field, enter *Subscription Application*.
 Enter a meaningful description in the **Description** field.
 Leave the Version Tag field as **1.0**